 Yellow grabs attention and catches the eye like no other color.
 This is why yellow is used as highlighters in offices.
 Also, in poorly lit foyers and hallways, yellow shows the way.
 Elderly people have reported that yellow lifts their mood when used in their bedrooms.
 But bright yellow can be too strong and may actually cause anxiety in infants, young children and the elderly.

-- Positive: Optimism, confidence, self-esteem, extraversion, emotional strength, friendliness, creativity.
+- Positive: Optimism, confidence, self-esteem, extraversion, emotional strength, friendliness, creativity, youthful, causes brain stimulation of happy cheerful and fun.

 The yellow wavelength is relatively long and essentially stimulating.
 In this case, the stimulus is emotional, therefore yellow is the strongest color, psychologically.
 The right yellow will lift our spirits and our self-esteem; it is the color of confidence and optimism.
 Too much of it, or the wrong tone in relation to the other tones in a color scheme, can cause self-esteem to plummet, giving rise to fear and anxiety.
 Our “yellow streak” can surface.